MosesItopaoiza/SocialWeatherApp/README.md

-# WeatherApp 🌦️
+# Social WeatherApp 🌦️

-A responsive weather application that displays real-time weather data for any city using the OpenWeatherMap API.
+A responsive Social weather application that displays real-time weather data for any city using the OpenWeatherMap API.
 Built with HTML, CSS, and JavaScript, this app showcases clean UI design and API integration skills.

 ## 🚀 Features